Bridging Implicit and Explicit Geometric Transformation for Single-Image View Synthesis: Experimental Results

 \subsubsection{Evaluation Details}

 Because explicit and implicit methods are respectively advantageous in small view change and large view change, methods should be evaluated on several sizes of viewpoint changes for a fair comparison.
-Therefore, we used a ratio of out-of-view pixels over all pixels to quantify view changes, resulting in three splits are categorized into \textit{small} (20-40\%), \textit{medium} (40-60\%) and \textit{large} (60-80\%).
+Therefore, we used a ratio of out-of-view pixels over all pixels to quantify view changes, resulting in three splits that are categorized into \textit{small} (20-40\%), \textit{medium} (40-60\%) and \textit{large} (60-80\%).
 Since evaluation datasets do not have ground-truth depth maps, we used depth maps from our pre-trained DepthNet to derive the ratio of out-of-view mask pixels.
 Finally, we used randomly selected 1,000 image pairs for each test split.

-We use PSNR and FID~\cite{heusel2017gans} as evaluation metrics.
+We use PSNR, FID~\cite{heusel2017gans}, LPIPS~\cite{zhang2018unreasonable}, and SSIM~\cite{wang2004image} as evaluation metrics.
 PSNR is a traditional metric for comparing images, which is widely used to evaluate \textit{consistency}.
 Nevertheless, PSNR is not suitable for verifying the image quality on large view changes~\cite{rockwell2021pixelsynth, rombach2021geometry}, so we evaluate the PSNR for entire pixels (\textit{PSNR-all}) as well as for reprojected pixels (\textit{PSNR-vis}) to clarify the performance of preserving seen contents.
 For evaluating the image quality of view synthesis, FID is widely used~\cite{wiles2020synsin,rombach2021geometry,rockwell2021pixelsynth}.
 Especially in the medium and large split with many out-of-view pixels, FID indicates how well the model fills out-of-view pixels and generates realistic images.
+Moreover, we further evaluate the structural similarity and perceptual similarity between generated images and ground truth images with SSIM and LPIPS, respectively.
+Note that these two metrics are designed to better align with human perception.